frederic-mamath/notwhat-poc/ARCHITECTURE.md

-# NoWhat - Architecture & Design Patterns
+# WhyNot - Architecture & Design Patterns

 ## Overview

-NoWhat is a full-stack authentication application using a type-safe API architecture with clear separation between frontend and backend concerns.
+WhyNot is a full-stack authentication application using a type-safe API architecture with clear separation between frontend and backend concerns.

 **Frontend Architecture**: See [client/ARCHITECTURE.md](client/ARCHITECTURE.md) for UI and component structure.